MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/use-your-data-javascript.md

 npm install openai @azure/identity @azure/openai
 ```

-The `@azure/openai/types` dependency is included to extend the OpenAI model for the `data_sources` property.
+The `@azure/openai/types` dependency is included to extend the Azure OpenAI model for the `data_sources` property.
 This import is only necessary for TypeScript.

 #### [JavaScript](#tab/javascript)